openai/multiagent-particle-envs/README.md

 - `./multiagent/policy.py`: contains code for interactive policy based on keyboard input.

 - `./multiagent/scenario.py`: contains base scenario object that is extended for all scenarios.
-Also contains base code for the ensemble scenarios.

 - `./multiagent/scenarios/`: folder where various scenarios/ environments are stored. scenario code consists of several functions:
     1) `make_world()`: creates all of the entities that inhabit the world (landmarks, agents, etc.), assigns their capabilities (whether they can communicate, or move, or both).